 Why Is My Baby Fighting Sleep All Of Sudden?

-If your newborn or baby was a good sleeper, but is fighting sleep all of a sudden, it could be down to any of the reasons above.
+If your newborn or baby was a good sleeper, but is resisting forty winks all of a sudden, it could be down to any of the reasons above.

 From developmental leaps or discomfort, to even a slight change in routine or separation anxiety kicking in, it doesn’t take much for a baby’s sleep to become affected.

-The good news is there are some helpful solutions and things you can do to stop your baby fighting sleep, which we’ve listed below.
+The good news is there are some helpful solutions and things you can do, which we’ve listed below.

 How To Get A Baby To Stop Fighting Sleep